octopress/social/README.md

   profile_link_text:   "Find me on Facebook"
   comment_count:       5             # Number of facebook comments to show by default
 ```

+These configurations are all based on [Facebook's widget configuration spec](https://developers.facebook.com/docs/plugins/), visit that site for more info.

 To get your `profile_id`, take a section from the url to your profile page `https://www.facebook.com/[profile_id]`.